 If viruses are just one type of malware, then antivirus software can't fight all these other threats, right?

 Malware first rose to prominence in the early days of the internet, in tandem with the explosion in domestic connectivity.
 As the number of people with internet access grew, malware could spread more easily and the most common form of malware was the humble virus.

-Thanks to flashy and exuberant examples like Cascade, Phantom and Anna Kournikova, viruses received a lot of media attention.
-Cyber security firms capitalised on this and began to market their products as 'antivirus software', despite the fact that many of them protected against other forms of malware too, and the name stuck.
+Thanks to flashy and exuberant examples like Cascade, Phantom, and Anna Kournikova, viruses received a lot of media attention.
+Cyber security firms capitalised on this and began to market their products as 'antivirus software', even though many of them protected against other forms of malware too, and the name stuck.